Martin5009/Martin5009.github.io/cabinet.md

 # MCU-to-FPGA Communication Standard

-  To allow the MCU and FPGA to communicate over SPI, I defined the following 16-bit message format.
+  The MCU controls the LED display by sending messages to the FPGA over SPI.
+I defined the following 16-bit message format for MCU-FPGA communication.
 Each message starts with an ID bit which contains the operation type.
 The purpose of the remaining bits varies depending on whether the operation is a write or a configuration command.

 <p align="center">
   ID0 - B14 B13 B12 B11 B10 B9 B8 B7 B6 B5 B4 B3 B2 B1 B0